What's Up With Online Therapy and Marriage Counseling?

 If finding a therapist works online, what about online therapy?

-For a number of years now I have received requests for treatment from readers who live outside of Denver, and also outside the state of Colorado where I abide.
-When they asked if I would be able to work with them as a therapist via phone or Skype however, for years my answer had to be "No." Therapy via phone or computer was frowned upon by psychologists' ethics, and in some cases illegal.
+For a number of years now I have received requests for treatment from readers who live outside the state of Colorado where I reside.
+When they asked if I would be able to work with them as a therapist via phone or Skype however, my answer had to be "No." Therapy via phone or computer was frowned upon by psychologists' ethics, and in some cases illegal.

 The times, however, are a'changing.
 Within Colorado, individuals now can obtain treatment over Skype or by telephone from any Colorado-licensed therapist.
 For individuals and couples who live in rural areas with few if any therapists, these new rules can seriously enlarge ability to get help.